 - DIY divorce: You want to put your divorce in the past as soon as possible, and without overspending, but that doesn’t mean you should tackle the process on your own.
 DIY divorce is a mistake on many fronts, including the fact that you don’t understand the finer workings of the legal system and how it will affect your situation.

-With proper preparation before the divorce process, you’ll feel good about your ability to avoid these common mistakes.
+With proper preparation before the divorce process and the assistance of an experienced Denver divorce lawyer, you’ll feel good about your ability to avoid these common mistakes.
 And when you do so, it’s much easier to protect your legal rights in Colorado.